 At Mizu, we also utilize a computerized software with the VISIA machine to identify the type of spots and also the depth of the pigmentation situated in the skin.
 This allows the doctor to further confirm the diagnosis and choose the most appropriate treatment for different conditions, as well as to monitor progress over subsequent visits.

-THE BEST WAY TO TREAT PIGMENTATION: COMBINATION TREATMENT(S)
+THE BEST WAY FOR PIGMENTATION REMOVAL: COMBINATION TREATMENT(S)

 STEP 1: Topical creams

-The most common topical cream we prescribe at Mizu for pigmentation is a custom-formulated Hydroquinone-based cream.
+The most common topical cream we prescribe at Mizu for pigmentation removal is a custom-formulated Hydroquinone-based cream.

 A steroid cream is also sometimes used in conjunction with laser treatments.
 This is used to prevent Post-inflammatory Hyperpigmentation (PIH) which can happen with some laser treatments when there is scabbing of the skin involved.
 A steroid cream is usually used for 1 week post-laser treatments.